Astron/Astron/doc/protocol/01-client.md

 The purpose of this mechanism is to allow the client to provide suitable authentication to the gameserver cluster.
-The authentication mechanism is entirely up to the game developer: OpenOTP does not mandate any sort of authentication method.
+The authentication mechanism is entirely up to the game developer: Astron does not mandate any sort of authentication method.

 Once the client proves its identity to the server (through the aforementioned pre-approved objects), the server will unrestrict the client, allowing it full